Rubics-Xuan/TransBTS/README.md

-# TransBTS（Accepted by MICCAI2021）& TransBTSV2
+# TransBTS（Accepted by MICCAI2021）& TransBTSV2 (Recently Updated)

 This repo is the official implementation for:
 1) [TransBTS: Multimodal Brain Tumor Segmentation Using Transformer](https://arxiv.org/pdf/2103.04430.pdf).